Amazon's rising air shipments fly in the face of climate plan

 Bezos has said Amazon will cut its use of airplanes as it builds more local warehouses and fills them with goods that it can deliver to customer doorsteps in one day, or even one hour.

-But for the time being, Amazon’s air shipments are climbing as it speeds up deliveries to lure customers and pressure rivals like Walmart Inc and Target Corp.
+But for the time being, Amazon’s air shipments are climbing as it speeds up deliveries to lure customers and pressure rivals like Walmart Inc (WMT.N) and Target Corp (TGT.N).

 In April, Amazon started offering no-minimum purchase, one-day free shipping to members of its Prime subscription service.